ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Conditional Access Enabled| Device Based | To meet security and business requirements.
 This allows only approved and agency issued devices access to the Agency's resources.
+Agencies should avoid using Trusted IPs where possible and leverage Intune compliance.
+Compliance status is reported back to Azure AD and is evaluated with Conditional Access.

 Additional Conditional Access Design Decisions for hybrid implementations.